Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 how late it was.

-As usual distances and speed confound us, so we spent more time than I would like double checking the map and GPS.
-It was mildly annoying, but we never went astray.
+As usual distances and speed confound us, so we spent more time than I would like double checking the map and GPS, which was mildly annoying.
+But then we never went astray.

 We reached camp around 18:00, set up the tent, and had tequila and limes, and snacks.
 This is a pleasant campsite although footing is bad&mdash;rocks and